jbodart-argenx/vscode-webdavupload/README.md

-# WebDAV support for Visual Studio Code
+# LSAF Rest API support for Visual Studio Code

-The WebDAV extension makes it easy to compare and upload files to a remote WebDAV server.
+The LSAF Rest API extension makes it easy to compare and upload files to a remote LSAF server, and is more secure and more powerful than the LSAF webdav interface.

 Commands added by this extension:
-- WebDAV: Compare ( `extension.webdavCompare` )
+- LSAF Rest API: Compare ( `extension.restApiCompare` )
-- WebDAV: Upload ( `extension.webdavUpload` )
+- LSAF Rest API: Upload ( `extension.restApiUpload` )

 ## Configuration
-To configure one or more remote endpoints, add a `webdav.json` to your project root.
+To configure one or more remote endpoints, add a `webdav.json` to your project root (backard-compatible with extension [webdav-upload](https://github.com/jorith88/vscode-webdav)).
 In this file you can define the endpoints based on one or more folders.

 ### webdav.json Structure
 | Key  | Value |